PDF to PowerPoint

 Key Features

-Each page of your PDF becomes a separate slide in the presentation, maintaining the visual structure of the original document.
+Each page of your PDF becomes a separate slide in the presentation, maintaining the visual structure and layout of the original.

-Photos, diagrams, and graphics from the PDF are embedded in the slides and can be resized or repositioned.
+Photos, diagrams, and graphics from the PDF are embedded in the slides and can be resized, repositioned, or replaced.

-Your document is transmitted over encrypted HTTPS and permanently deleted from the server once your PowerPoint file is ready.
+Your document is transmitted over encrypted HTTPS and permanently deleted from the server immediately after your .pptx file is ready.

 Frequently Asked Questions